Life Sciences Consulting Case Interview: Pharma, Biotech, and MedTech Cases (2026)

 Medium-term (3–12 months): Commission a real-world evidence study comparing outcomes for patients on the new drug vs. standard of care, using IQVIA or Symphony Health claims data.
 Use this HEOR evidence in payer negotiations and formulary committee submissions.

-Long-term: Pursue label expansion to first-line NSCLC with a biomarker-selected subpopulation — this dramatically expands TAM and reduces competitive intensity vs. Keytruda.
+Long-term: Pursue label expansion to first-line NSCLC with a biomarker-selected subpopulation.
+This dramatically expands TAM and reduces competitive intensity vs. Keytruda.

 Quantification: If achieving Tier 2 placement with the two largest PBMs captures an incremental 15% of the addressable patient population at an average net price of $150,000/year, this translates to approximately $225M in additional annual revenue on a patient base of 10,000 eligible patients.